 The directors selected for the Replacement Board will step into the terms that were vacated by the recalled directors.
 Each SO and AC and the Nom Com shall determine which of the terms the replacement directors shall fill.
 In this way there will be no disruption to the staggered terms of the ICANN Board.

 The Interim Board will have the same powers and duties as the Board it replaces because it is critical to the stability of ICANN (and required by law) that at all times there is a fiduciary in place.
-However, the Bylaws may provide that absent compelling circumstances it is the expectation that the Interim Board will consult with the CMSM before taking any action that would be a material change in strategy, policies or management, including without limitation, replacement of the President.
+However, the Bylaws will provide that absent compelling circumstances it is the expectation that the Interim Board will consult with the CMSM before taking any action that would be a material change in strategy, policies or management, including without limitation, replacement of the President.

 Under the CMSM reference model, the vote of the SOs and ACs becomes the action of the CMSM without any further Board action; the Interim Board would be in place as of the time that it is determined that the community vote satisfied the threshold for recall, and both the CMSM and the Interim Board would have the power to assert their rights in relation to that vote.

-Finally, the CCWG acknowledges the dependency between CCWG Community Power 5.6 and the CWG Transition reference as follows:
+Finally, the CCWG acknowledges the dependency between CCWG Community Power 5.6 and the CWG-Stewardship reference as follows:

 Community Empowerment Mechanisms.
 The empowerment of the multistakeholder community to have the following rights with respect to the ICANN Board, the exercise of which should be ensured by the related creation of a stakeholder community / member group: